thefunny42/Zeam-Form-ZTK/README.txt

 - Form fields generation out of zope.schema fields, and zope.schema fields listed in a Zope interface,

+- Widgets for those fields,

 - Default action to Add, Edit a content, Cancel a current action by returning on the default view of a content.

+Like ``zeam.form.base`` the focus is to have an API usable by the developer, not a support of theorical use-cases that you don't need.

 .. contents::